 Previous studies have investigated how laypersons will tolerate the acceleration exposures involved in suborbital rocket flight.
 Data from those experiments found that nearly all individuals with well-controlled medical conditions should have no trouble with the moderate acceleration seen in suborbital spaceflight.
 In the current study, the researchers are looking into how much preparation time future space travelers will need before a flight and which types of training approaches work best.

 Study participants will train at the NASTAR® Center near Philadelphia, Pennsylvania and then be evaluated.
 In addition to the centrifuge based simulator, training will also be provided on certain techniques that are commonly used to combat the physiological effects of G-forces.
 The knowledge obtained from this research study may improve future suborbital spaceflight training and simulation for those able to participate in such travel.

 If you are selected for this study, we will provide the simulated spaceflight experience in the NASTAR Center centrifuge for free (a $3000 value).
 You must provide your own transportation to, and lodging in the Philadelphia area.
 We are unable to provide additional compensation other than the simulated spaceflight experience and your satisfaction knowing you are a pioneer opening access to space for a larger group of people than ever before.

 This study will be conducted during the end of 2015 and the first half of 2016, but may extend into the 3rd quarter of the year.

-Please Note: participation in the study requires two days of your time, plus any travel time needed to get to Southampton, PA.
-The first day will be from 9:00 AM to approximately 5:00 PM.
-The second day will be from 9:00 AM to approximately 4:00 PM.
-Travel to the Philadelphia area will be required and will be at your own expense.
+Please Note: participation in the study requires up to two days of your time.
+The first day will be from 9:00 AM to approxomately 4:00 PM.
+The second day will be from 9:00 AM to approximately 3:00 PM.
+Travel to the Philadelphia area will be required.